 Can saw palmetto extract help you with urination issues and other urological problems?
-The answers aren’t very clear but a recent study has shed some light on the question of whether taking saw palmetto supplements will help.
+The answers aren’t very clear but a recent study has shed some light on whether taking saw palmetto supplements will help.

-Now again, it is difficult to quantify improvement in urination, so researchers ordinarily must rely on the opinion of those with the issues as to whether their situation has improved or not.
+Now again, it is difficult to quantify improvement in urination, so researchers ordinarily must rely on the opinion of those with the issues whether their situation has improved.
 But, this study does seem to show that consistent consumption of saw palmetto berry extract can help with BPH and other related issues, which is good news.

 Make sure to acquire a good quality saw palmetto.
 Many are mostly a cellulose filler with very little pure saw palmetto in them, so it’s imperative to find a good quality brand before you purchase and try it out.